Graph-constrained Analysis for Multivariate Functional Data: Review

-Construction of the graphical GP uses an algorithm called ``stitching".
-The first step of stitching is applying Dempster's covariance selection using $\calG$ on the covariance matrix arising from $C$ when considering only a finite set of locations $\calL$.
-We first define covariance selection for positive definite (p.d.) matrices. \begin{definition}[Covariance Selection] Given a graph $\calG=(\calV,E)$ and a matrix $A$ with row and column blocks indexed by $\calV$, $CovSel(A,\calG)$ is the unique p.d. matrix $B$ from Dempster's covariance selection on $A$ using $\calG$, i.e., $B_{ij}=A_{ij}$ for $i=j$ or $(i,j) \in E$, and $(B^{-1})_{ij}=O$ for $(i,j) \notin E$. \end{definition} Given $C$, $\calG$ and $\calL$, stitching first defines a graphical Gaussian model (GGM) on $\calL \subset \calD$.
+If $w(\cdot) \sim GGP(C, \calG)$ where $C$ is a multivariate Mat\'ern covariance, each component $w_j(\cdot)$ is a Mat\'ern GP enabling insights on the spatial properties of each variable via estimates of the respective Mat\'ern covariance parameters.

-The covariance matrix on a finite set is then extended to a covariance function on infinite domain.
-In other words, the finite-dimensional GGM (\ref{eq:covsel}) is extended to an infinite-dimensional GGP on $\calD$ as
+Practical construction of GGP uses an algorithm called ``stitching", which inherits a multivariate covariance $C$ on a finite set of reference locations $\calL$, performs covariance selection according to the variable graph \citep{dempster1972covariance} and extends it to the infinite domain.
+Given a graph $\calG=(V,E)$ and a positive definite (p.d.) matrix $A$ with row and column blocks indexed by $V$, let $B=Covsel(A,\calG)$ denotes the unique p.d. matrix from Dempster's covariance selection on $A$ using $\calG$, i.e., $B_{ij}=A_{ij}$ for $i=j$ or $(i,j) \in E$, and $(B^{-1})_{ij}=O$ for $(i,j) \notin E$.
+Given a cross-covariance function $C$, $\calG$ and $\calL$, stitching first defines